google/gsocguides/pages/student/06-writing_a_proposal.md

 **Name and Contact Information**

 Putting your full name on the proposal is not enough.
-Provide full contact information, including email addresses, websites, IRC nick, and telephone number.
+Provide full contact information, including your preferred name, email address, websites, etc.

 **Title**

 Your title should be short, clear and interesting.
 The job of the title is to convince the reviewer to read your synopsis.
+Do not put your name in the title.

 **Synopsis**